george89analytis/Deploying-A-Website-Unix--420-321-VA--Fall-2025/CHOICES.md

 Why OVH?
---> its cheap, reliable and gives full control of our Linux server system.
+--> OVH is affordable, reliable and provides full control over our Linux server system.

 Why NGINX?
---> NGINX is very fast, lightweight and ideal for dealing with websites.
+--> NGINX is very fast, lightweight and ideal for serving web content effienctly websites.

 Why Containers?
---> Containers are protable, very good consistentse and run the same as on any system. why GitHub Actions
+--> Containers are portable, consistent across environements and runs the same as on any system.

+Why GitHub Actions
---> GitHub Action automates deployment with out doing in manuly so all updates go live in a instant when you push so it makes it very fast.
+--> GitHub Action automates deployment with out doing in manualy so all updates/changes go live in a instant when you push which makes it very fast and easy